Flo’s Organic Tampons vs Daye’s Organic and Cramp Soothing Tampons: Tried and Tested

 Plus, I absolutely love the green nature of these products!
 And it definitely feels good to know that I’m not bringing my body in touch with potentially harmful toxins every month.

-Do Daye’s CBD Tampons Really Relieve Period Pain?
+Do Daye’s CBD Tampons Really Soothe Period Pain?

-Daye founder Valentina Milanova wanted to look at tampons in a new way, as not just menstrual products, but as a way to offer pain relief too.
+Daye founder Valentina Milanova wanted to look at tampons in a new way, as not just menstrual products, but as a way to offer comfort from period pain too.

 She found that the vaginal canal is actually incredibly absorbent.
-This can make it a more effective way to administer any pain relief as you bypass certain barriers.
+This can make it a more effective way to administer pain soothing effects as you bypass certain barriers.

 For example when you take traditional pain killers orally (as pills), they need to go through the digestive system before entering the bloodstream.